 - Read along with a speech synthetic voice

-- Bookmark to the word, page, chapter, or unit
+- Bookmark to the word, page, unit, or chapter

-- Jump to any page, chapter, or section of the book
+- Move to any page, chapter, or section of the book

 CSMT DAISY 2.02 and DAISY 3.0 books can be opened and played in many open source or commercial DAISY software players , hardware players , or mobile applications depending on the book and the player specifications.
 Adaptive Multimedia Information System (AMIS) is a DAISY playback software developed by DAISY Consortium.